-At the plane crash site, the actor that was supposed to call out, "Major Mancheck," fell out of his trailer and broke his leg.
-He was replaced on the spot with actor Robert 'Bob' Olen, who did the lines but was never credited for it.
+At the plane crash site, the actor who was supposed to call out, "Major Mancheck," fell out of his trailer and broke his leg.
+He was replaced on the spot with Robert 'Bob' Olen, who did the lines but was never credited for it.

 The section of the film where the two scientists are in the town of Piedmont in their suits, is very similar to the opening of The Man from U.N.C.L.E.: The Finny Foot Affair (1964).
 They were even searching for some kind of biohazard material, too, which had been taken to a local doctor, but in a small town in Scotland, where they also found everyone dead.
 In the "UNCLE" episode, the biohazard caused rapid aging, which resulted in death.